markyoder/wasp_clone/wasphalite/README.md

    ,'dog color' : 'brown'
 }
 ```
-the following template uses a scoped attributes of `fox` `color` and `speed` to emit the desired result:
+the following template uses scoped attributes of `fox` `color` and `speed` to emit the desired result:

 ```
 the <speed:use=fox> <color:use=fox> fox jumped over the <'dog color'> dog.